Calendar Effects In Long-Term Treasuries (TLT Seasonal Trading Strategy)

 Is it possible to find a tradeable short strategy based on this?

-We added one more parameter, and we get this equity curve by being SHORT the TLT from the close of the previous month until the close of the seventh trading day of the new month:
+We added one more parameter, and we get this equity curve by being SHORT the TLT from the close of the previous month until the close of the seventh trading day of the new month (see strategy #17):

-The strategy has 175 trades and the average gain per trade is 0.54%.
-The CAGR is 5.2% (unleveraged) and the profit factor is 1.9.
+Remember, this is a short strategy.
+The average gain per trade is 0.6% and CAGR is 5.5% (unleveraged) and the profit factor is 2.

 We assume that the strategy works well for diversification purposes in a portfolio of many strategies.